Haymanotkoricho/iTCGA--Research-/README.md

 # why-is-the-importing-of-RNA
-RNA is the made from the DNA  and can make pertain.
+RNA is the made from the DNA and protein.